faassen/secretweblog_zola/content/posts/blog_refresh_2024.md

 I like Zola - it was easy to install and easy to configure.
 The Tabi theme makes it look nice.

-I figured since Zola is written in Rust it would be fast.
+I figured that since Zola is written in Rust it would be fast.
 I admit I am a bit disappointed.
-Python developers always say, it's not the raw performance but the cleverness of the algorithm.
-Nikola has a clever algorithm where it regenerates only those pages that have changed.
-It appears that Zola does not.

-So it takes 7 to 8 seconds to regenerate all 233 pages.
+It takes 7 to 8 seconds to regenerate all 233 pages.
 That's not a lot, but `zola serve` makes it worse, as it watches the filesystem for changes and then reruns the update if there is on.

 I also see no debouncing happening, so every file change triggers a rebuild (I noticed a commit 2 days ago may help).
 So if I save a file every few seconds